Use of ‘rescues’ by Mexican migration officials criticized

 He said he had instructed Foreign Affairs Secretary Marcelo Ebrard to make sure the migrants remained safe all the way back to their countries.

-“Be careful with the security, throughout the assisted returns,” López Obrador said he told him, employing the latest bureaucratic euphemism for deportations.
+“Be careful with security throughout the assisted returns,” López Obrador said he told him, employing the latest bureaucratic euphemism for deportations.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.